Secure Industrial Radio Certification

 -

-Removal of default passwords and insecure factory settings
+Removal of default credentials and insecure factory configurations where supported

 -